Toast

 PropTypeDefaultDescription

-bodystringundefined Sets the text content of the toast body.
+bodystringundefined The text content of the body

 close-contentstringundefined Sets the text for the close button.
-The `close` slot takes precedence.
+The `close` slot takes precedence

-close-labelstring'Close' Sets the `aria-label` attribute for the close button.
+close-labelstring'Close' Sets the `aria-label` attribute for the close button

-close-variantstring | nullnull Sets the color variant for the close button.
+close-variantButtonVariant | nullnull Sets the color variant for the close button

 initial-animationbooleanfalse When set, enables the initial animation on mount

-intervalnumber | requestAnimationFrame'requestAnimationFrame' Sets the interval for refreshing the countdown timer.
+intervalnumber | "requestAnimationFrame"'requestAnimationFrame' Sets the interval for refreshing the countdown timer

-is-statusbooleanfalse Sets `aria-live="polite"` and `role="status"` when `true`; otherwise, `aria-live="assertive"` and `role="alert"`.
+is-statusbooleanfalse When set to `true`, sets `aria-live="polite"` and `role="status"`; otherwise, `aria-live="assertive"` and `role="alert"`

 lazybooleanfalse When set, the content will not be mounted until opened